Student Activity Fellows

 Event Production and Operations Fellows

-- While on CAB, fellows would eventually gain valuable leadership experience in event planning and supervision, human resources, promoting and marketing events.
-CAB members are responsible for creating and managing a large student activity budget, scheduling a yearly calendar of events and numerous day-of-event schedules, hiring and training their own Executive Officers and staff, dealing with contracts, vendors and check requests, etc.
+-While with CAB, Fellows will gain valuable real world and leadership experience in event planning and supervision, human resources, promoting and marketing events.
+CAB members are responsible for creating and managing a large student activities budget, scheduling a yearly calendar of events and numerous day-of-event schedules, hiring and training their own staff, and dealing with contracts and vendors

 - Information Desk staff are responsible for supporting the mission of the Colket Center, our student and event center on campus, and to be valuable point people for information on the Colket Center, upcoming events, ticket sales, and campus-wide facilities.